 The CAC's role in AST programs

 The CAC facilitates avalanche safety in Canada by developing nationally recognized avalanche course standards and providing support and instructional materials to independent instructors who in turn deliver AST programs.
-The CAC has developed minimum criteria for both AST Level 1 instructors and AST Level 2 instructors.
+The CAC has developed minimum criteria for both AST Level 1 instructors, AST Level 2 and Companion Rescue Skills (CRS) instructors.
 AST Level 1 instructors have successfully completed a week long Level 1 – Operations course offered by the ITP and are active members of the Canadian Avalanche Association.
 AST Level 2 instructors have successfully completed ITP Level 2 – Operations training, are professional members of the Canadian Avalanche Association, and have at least four years of operational experience in the avalanche industry.
+Companion Rescue Skills (CRS) instructors minimally have the same credentials as an AST 1 instructor.
 Persons considering enrollment in AST programs are urged to inquire about the training, experience and instructional history of the course instructor(s), and satisfy themselves that the AST program they are considering will meet their needs.

 Bearing in mind the significant advantages of taking a course from instructors on the CAC list of AST providers, there are certain limitations of CAC responsibility for AST courses that are important for you to note: